llNept/IDEA9103_SydneyRailBroadway_Audio_HaohongLu/README.md

 (3) High Frequency (2000–10000 Hz) --> **Town Particles** --> 3MondrianTown.js

 High frequencies feel sharp and detailed.
-To express that quality, I created a particle system inside the Mondrian Town.
+To express that shift, a particle system is created inside the Mondrian Town.

 Particles move faster when treble energy increases.
 They bounce off the outline and change color on impact.
 Movement is random but guided by a speed scale from the FFT.
 This gives the town an internal sense of activity and spontaneity.